A dental abscess is formed of pus affecting teeth or gums. Dental abscess can cause throbbing pain and is caused by bacterial infection.

 - If tooth decay is discovered early and treated promptly, cavities that could develop into abscesses can usually be corrected.

-- Avoidance of cigarette smoking and excess alcohol consumption may help.
+- Avoidance of cigarette smoking and of excess alcohol consumption may help.